Supreme Court Rejects Case Over Confederate Emblem On Mississippi Flag

 He told The Associated Press that he has received five death threats because of the lawsuit.

-Moore's case was listed as one of dozens of cases that the Supreme Court did not decide to take up, as is standard for the top court.
+Moore's case was listed as one of dozens of cases that the Supreme Court decided not to take up, as is standard for the top court.

 Mississippi has been embroiled in debates about the flag for years, as Camila has reported.
 "In 2001, the state voted to stick with the controversial design.
 But some official bodies — cities, counties and universities, including the flagship University of Mississippi — refuse to fly the banner."